Explainer: A guide to the Philippines election

 Register now for FREE unlimited access to Reuters.com

-May 5 (Reuters) - The Philippines holds an election on Monday to decide thousands of positions across the archipelago, including who will take over from Rodrigo Duterte and become its president for the next six years.
+May 9 (Reuters) - Voting started in the Philippines on Monday to decide thousands of positions across the archipelago, including who will take over from Rodrigo Duterte and become its president for the next six years.

 Below is a rundown of what to expect.